angelara/ev-energy-demand-manager/README.md

 2023-10-16 14:37:48 - New Threshold has been set via the webapp with value 13
 ```

-The logfile will is located in the temporal folder, and will be removed everytime your system restarts.
+The logfile will be in the temporal folder and removed whenever your system restarts.
 If you want a persistent logFile, change it to another folder.

 To run the scheduled jobs every 10 minutes